jacobtonder/BlazorMarkupBeautify/README.md

 This mixes both C# and HTML, which may be confusing to the reader.

-Instead, using this library, the code can be rewritten with almost purely HTML as seen in the example below:
+Instead, using this library, the code can be rewritten with almost pure HTML as seen in the example below:

 ```html
 <Conditional Condition=@condition>
   <True>